raymart-evangelista/javascript/organizing_js_code/factory_functions_and_the_module_pattern/knowledge_check.md

 - Describe IIFE.
 What does it stand for?
   - Immediately Invoked Function Expression
   - we can immediately assign the object to a variable
+  - the primary reason to use IIFE is for data privacy
+    - vars declared within the IIFE can't be accessed by outside scope

 - Briefly explain namespacing and how it's useful
   - it's a technique that is used to avoid naming collisions in programs